bleader/LDPump/pages/1_quick_start.md

 1. Not much effect
 2. Keep momentum a bit longer
-3. Keep momentun for something that feels really long
+3. Keep momentum for something that feels really long
 4. Build up momentum

 That technique is not the most efficient for longer distance: it get your front